 It’s in your best interest to claim those business pages to make sure all your information is accurate.

-I’m referring to information such as your website address, phone number, physical address, and store hours.
+We’re referring to information such as your website address, phone number, physical address, and store hours.
 If you don’t claim your pages and check them for accuracy, it could hurt your reputation even more.

-Let’s say someone sees a bad review online but they still want to give you the benefit of the doubt.
+For example, let’s say someone sees a bad review online but they still want to give you the benefit of the doubt.
 They call you to find out more information and get a disconnected line because your phone number was inaccurate.

 You just lost your chance of getting that person’s business.
 Don’t let this happen to you, and make sure your business is getting reviews on as many platforms as possible.